-In response to our legal duties in relation to climate change and our recognition of the climate emergency, Police Scotland has developed a new Environmental Strategy that will develop and implement specific sustainability projects as well as interpret and support work underway across the organisation that will help to improve energy, resource and carbon efficiency including decisions on the procurement of these.
-Our new Strategy commits us to, as a minimum, a thirty-five percent (35%) reduction in our carbon emissions by 2026 against our baseline year of 2019/20.
+In response to our legal duties in relation to climate change and our recognition of the climate emergency, Police Scotland has developed an Environmental Strategy.
+This will help us develop and implement specific sustainability projects as well as interpret and support work underway across the organisation that will help to improve energy, resource and carbon efficiency including decisions on the procurement of these.
+Our Strategy commits us to, as a minimum, a thirty-five percent (35%) reduction in our CO2 emissions by 2026 against our baseline year of 2019/20.
 We are also committed to ensuring that environmental sustainability sits at the heart of our working practices.